wjrm500/AnkiSpanish/README.md

 Arguments not explicitly mentioned so far include `--concurrency-limit`, `--output-anki-package-path`, `--output-anki-deck-name`, `--note-limit` and `--verbose`.
 For more information on these and a comprehensive list of all available arguments, please run:

 `lexideck --help`

+For your convenience, several resources not directly needed for the running or development of the application have been included in this repository:
+- A CSV contaning a list of 5,000 of the most common English words, extracted from the [Oxford 5000](https://www.oxfordlearnersdictionaries.com/wordlists/oxford3000-5000) list: `resources/oxford_5000.csv`.
+- The A Frequency Dictionary of Spanish deck: `resources/A_Frequency_Dictionary_of_Spanish.apkg`.
+- A ready-to-study English to Spanish deck created using LexiDeck: `resources/english-spanish-spanishdict-2023-12-21.apkg`
+- A ready-to-study Spanish to English deck created using LexiDeck: `resources/spanish-english-spanishdict-2023-12-21.apkg`

 # Get involved